paulcoyle/congo/README.md

     loginHandler := rootHandler.Copy().Actions(loginHandler)
     accntHandler := rootHandler.Copy().Actions(requireLoggedIn, accountHandler)

-Here we've made copies of the root handler which retain it's previously defined `addSecureCookieContext` and `addAuthContext` actions and then appended other actions on to the end of the chains.
+Here we've made copies of the root handler which retain its previously defined `addSecureCookieContext` and `addAuthContext` actions and then appended other actions on to the end of the chains.